shanalikhan/code-settings-sync/README.md

 Please make sure you have valid github Token and Gist available to make it work properly.

-Select Command **"Sync : Advance Options > Toggle Auto-Upload on Setting Change"** command to Turn ON / OFF the auto-upload.
+Select Command **"Sync : Advanced Options > Toggle Auto-Upload on Settings Change"** command to Turn ON / OFF the auto-upload.

 ## Toggle Summary